haskus/packages/doc/manual/src/stdlib/variant.typ

 - add a dependency to the
 #link("https://hackage.haskell.org/package/haskus-utils-variant")[haskus-utils-variant]>
 package
-- use the following import: `import Haskus.Utils.Variant`
+- use the following import: `import Haskus.Data.Variant`

 You may need to enable some language extensions: